ECA INSIGHT >>

 While regulation of mainstream electricity grids builds on years of experience, there is comparatively very little experience of regulating mini-grids.
 Where mini-grid tariffs need to be regulated, main grid approaches may be used, provided differences are recognised.

-* This Viewpoint follows one published by ECA in February 2017 on the necessity of cost-reflective tariffs for mini-grids in developing countries.
+* This Insight follows one published by ECA in February 2017 on the necessity of cost-reflective tariffs for mini-grids in developing countries.